Michigan Trout Fishing License: Costs, Rules & Exemptions

 Telegram

-Michigan no longer has a separate trout stamp; you’ll need a valid all-species fishing license to legally fish for trout.
-The annual license costs $26 for residents and $76 for non-residents, and the trout endorsement is embedded in that fee.
-There isn’t a voluntary or additional trout stamp option; funds from licenses support cold-water fisheries, habitat work, stocking, and monitoring.
-You must follow trout-specific seasons, limits, and exemptions, and if you keep going you’ll find details on purchases, waivers, and enforcement.
+Michigan no longer has a separate trout stamp.
+To fish for trout legally, you need a valid all-species fishing license.
+The annual license costs $26 for residents and $76 for non-residents, and trout privileges are built into that fee.
+There is no voluntary or add-on trout stamp option.
+License revenue supports cold-water fisheries, habitat work, stocking, and monitoring.
+You still must follow trout-specific seasons, limits, and regulations.

 Overview of Trout Stamp and Additional Trout Fees